ErikCikalleshi/perf-oriented-dev/sol/6/sol.md

 ![alt text](image-2.png)

 In general the best optimization flags are the higher ones, like O2, O3, Ofast.
 The best block size is 64 with the -Ofast flag.
 Note that the status "Verification: OK" is also being considerated.
 It means that if it is OK than the entry will be added into the table.

+## Exercise 2

+Measures access time for increasing memory block sizes.

+1. Create a large array of characters (so it will be easier to working with KB) and fill it with random values.
+2. Start with small block sizes and increase them gradually.
+   For example, start with 1 KB, then 2 KB, 4 KB, 8 KB, and so on.
+3. Measure the time it takes to access each block size.
+4. Plot the results to visualize the relationship between block size and access time.

+Probably we need also to add padding into the array to avoid cache line conflicts and try to acces each block only once.
+Also we need to disable optimizations to avoid compiler optimizations so we can get plain memory access time.